insidero/azure-data-pipelines-1/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 # Introduction
 This document entails the steps that can be followed to set up Continuous Integration and Continuous Delivery for Azure Data Factory.
 The document comprises of two main parts, the first part entails connecting an existing Azure Data Factory with a Git repository.
-The second part entails setting up  an Azure DevOps Pipeline that publishes the changes from one ADF to another thereby maintaining multiple environments e.g dev, stage, prod etc.
+The second part entails setting up  an Azure DevOps Pipeline that publishes the changes from one ADF to another thereby maintaining multiple environments e.g dev, stage, prod, etc.

 # Connect Azure Data Factory to a Git Repo